 Although other droughts were bad, severest of all droughts was noted in Kitui to have occurred 1897.
 It was a year of great scarcity, there was nothing available to eat resulting in an extensive famine, which lasted in Kitui for five years.

 That might have sufficed to put the current issues into historical context, but there is one more aspect to this story.
-Almost at the end of the Guardian article, there appears a fairly causal, almost throwaway reference:
+Almost at the end of the Guardian article, there appears a fairly casual, almost throwaway reference:

 He [Mr. Sankaire] blames the invasive mathenge,or mesquite, tree for contributing to soil deterioration.
 “They suck up all the water, and the shade they cast prevents grass from growing.”